Model-independent ZH production cross section at FCC-ee: Event Selection

 In contrast, the hadronic final state exhibits a larger decay-mode dependence.
 Already at the leptonic veto stage, the efficiency for \HZa and \HZZ decay modes decreases by a few percent due to leptonic \Z decays.
 This effect is reduced for $H\to\mu\mu$ by explicitly vetoing such events from the leptonic final states while retaining them in the hadronic final state if the dilepton mass is close to \mh (within 3 GeV, see Section~\ref{para:objects}).
 Larger variations arise from selections on angular distributions and the polar angle of the missing momentum.
-The final efficiency is 72.91\%, with a spread of ${}^{+8.48}_{-3.28}$\%.
+For different Higgs decay modes, the average final efficiency is 72.91\%, with a spread of ${}^{+8.48}_{-3.23}$\% between the Higgs decay modes as shown in Fig.~\ref{fig:seleff}.
 This spread exceeds the requirement for decay-mode–independent selection, as expected due to the overlap between the associated hadronic \Z final state and the predominantly hadronic Higgs decay products.
 Nevertheless, the selection is designed to minimize this dependence as much as possible.
 The impact of decay-mode dependence is quantified through dedicated bias tests (see Section~\ref{sec:Model-independent}).